LaravelRUS/docs/upgrade.md

 Laravel 5.4's testing layer has been re-written to be simpler and lighter out of the box.
 If you would like to continue using the testing layer present in Laravel 5.3, you may install the `laravel/browser-kit-testing` [package](https://github.com/laravel/browser-kit-testing) into your application.
 This package provides full compatibility with the Laravel 5.3 testing layer.
 In fact, you can run the Laravel 5.4 testing layer side-by-side with the Laravel 5.3 testing layer.

-If you have tests written using Laravel 5.3 and would like to run them side-by-side with Laravel's new testing layer, install the `laravel/browser-kit-testing` package:
+In order to allow Laravel to autoload any new tests you generate using the Laravel 5.4 test generators, you should add the `Tests` namespace to your `composer.json` file's `autoload-dev` block:

+    "psr-4": {
+        "Tests\\": "tests/"
+    }

+#### Running Laravel 5.3 & 5.4 Tests In A Single Application

+First install the `laravel/browser-kit-testing` package:

-    composer require laravel/browser-kit-testing
+    composer require laravel/browser-kit-testing="1.*" --dev

-Next, create a copy of your `tests/TestCase.php` file and save it to your `tests` directory as `BrowserKitTest.php`.
+Once the package has been installed, create a copy of your `tests/TestCase.php` file and save it to your `tests` directory as `BrowserKitTestCase.php`.
 Then, modify the file to extend the `Laravel\BrowserKitTesting\TestCase` class.
-Once you have done this, you should have two base test classes in your `tests` directory: `TestCase.php` and `BrowserKitTest.php`.
+Once you have done this, you should have two base test classes in your `tests` directory: `TestCase.php` and `BrowserKitTestCase.php`.
+In order for your `BrowserKitTestCase` class to be properly loaded, you may need to add it to your `composer.json` file:

+    "autoload-dev": {
+        "classmap": [
+            "tests/TestCase.php",
+            "tests/BrowserKitTestCase.php"
+        ]
+    },

-Tests written on Laravel 5.3 will extend the `BrowserKitTest` class while any new tests that use the Laravel 5.4 testing layer will extend the `TestCase` class.
-Your `BrowserKitTest` class should look like the following:
+Tests written on Laravel 5.3 will extend the `BrowserKitTestCase` class while any new tests that use the Laravel 5.4 testing layer will extend the `TestCase` class.
+Your `BrowserKitTestCase` class should look like the following:

     <?php

     use Illuminate\Contracts\Console\Kernel;
     use Laravel\BrowserKitTesting\TestCase as BaseTestCase;

-    abstract class BrowserKitTest extends BaseTestCase
+    abstract class BrowserKitTestCase extends BaseTestCase
     {
         /**
          * The base URL of the application.